 Admit Weekend FAQ

-I can't make the Admit Weekend.
+I can't make it to Admit Weekend.
 Is there anything else I can do?

 Yes, we know that not everyone can attend Admit Weekend.
 However, Stanford hosts Admitted Student Receptions around the world, and you and your family are cordially invited to attend.
 Follow this link to locate a reception near you.
 Additionally, Admit Days will take place April 9-13 on Stanford's campus.
 Should you not be able to attend Admit Weekend, this is a good alternative where students are able to stay with a host for up to two nights (Monday-Thursday nights) with meals provided.
 Admit-only campus tours also take place each of the Admit Days, however, no other programming will be offered.

 How do I register for Admit Weekend?